 We test each hypothesis both temporally and spatially.
 For Hypothesis 1, we expect humans to use their internalized knowledge of air drag in their habitual environment to predict object motion.
 Therefore, performance should be accurate for those trials where air drag is simulated, and systematic errors should be observed when the trajectory unfolds without the influence of air drag.
-In the temporal task, participants are expected to respond too late when no air drag is simulated in the visible part of the trajectory because air drag would slow the target down on its way from peak back to the initial level (Prediction 1a).
-In the spatial task, participants should expect the ball to be slowed down by air drag, so we predict an undershoot in participant responses We first test whether there are any differences between both conditions via Linear Mixed Modelling, and then establish 95% confidence interval for both “Air Drag: Present” and “Air Drag: Absent” with a bootstrapping method to verify whether either of them does not include 0.
-If neither or both confidence intervals contain 0, i.e., if we can reject the Null Hypothesis for both conditions or can’t reject it for either, we use Bayesian Linear Mixed Modelling to determine in which of both conditions accuracy is higher relative to the other.
+In the temporal task, participants are expected to respond too late (error ratio larger than 1) when no air drag is simulated in the visible part of the trajectory because air drag would slow the target down on its way from peak back to the initial level (Prediction 1a).
+In the spatial task, participants should expect the ball to be slowed down by air drag, so we predict an undershoot in participant responses (i.e., they place the object too far to the left, which corresponds to errors ratio smaller than 1; Prediction 1b).
+We first test whether there are any differences between both conditions via Linear Mixed Modelling, and then establish 95% confidence interval for both “Air Drag: Present” and “Air Drag: Absent” with a bootstrapping method to verify whether neither of them includes 1, that is, perfect accuracy.
+If neither or both confidence intervals contain 1, i.e., if we can reject the Null Hypothesis for both conditions or can’t reject it for either, we use Bayesian Linear Mixed Modelling to determine in which of both conditions accuracy is higher relative to the other.

-For Hypothesis 2,
+For Hypothesis 2, we expect that temporal and spatial errors are comparable for targets of tennis ball size and targets of basketball size in the “Air Drag: Present” condition, indicating that participants adapt their predictions to the target sizes and respond accurately in both conditions.
+In the “Air Drag: Absent” condition, in turn, we should see differences if humans take the size into account when extrapolating motion.
+When participants extrapolate motion according to a correct physical model of air drag, we expect them to respond earlier for smaller targets and later for bigger targets.
+Hence, the error ratio should be larger for bigger targets under the “Air Drag: Absent” condition.
+For the spatial task, in turn, we expect participants to place the point of impact further to the left for bigger targets than for smaller targets.
+Therefore, the error ratio should be smaller for larger targets.
+To quantify how similar errors are between these two conditions, we use Linear Mixed Models (Predictions 2a and 2b for the temporal and the spatial errors, respectively).